 Its extremely important when designing the study to set minimum probability thresholds for MV and TV that the study team are comfortable with.
 The minimum acceptable probability threshold may depend on therapeutic area, the unmet need, commercial opportunity and the companies appetite for risk.
 As a result the decision on the thresholds should involve a cross-functional discussion ensuring all perspectives are considered.

-💡 Helpful Tip for Statisticians: Discussing Likelihood of Hitting MV/TV Guide the team to understand it's not just if the trial can hit the MV or TV, but how likely it is.
-Facilitate a discussion to set "comfort levels" or minimum probability thresholds for achieving MV and TV (e.g., "We want at least an 80% chance of hitting our Minimum Value").
+💡 Helpful Tip: Discussing Likelihood of Hitting MV/TV Guide the team to understand it's not just if the trial can hit the MV or TV, but how likely it is.
+Facilitate a discussion to set "comfort levels" (i.e. minimum probability thresholds) for achieving MV and TV (e.g., "We want at least an 80% chance of hitting our Minimum Value").
 Explain that these desired probabilities influence study design, particularly sample size, and depend on various factors like therapeutic area and risk appetite.

 Go/No Go/Consider Regions